oracle/docker-images/OracleWebLogic/README.md

  * Quick Install Developer Distribution

-   - For more information on the WebLogic 12cR2 Quick Install Developer Distribution, visit [WLS Quick Install Distribution for Oracle WebLogic Server 12.2.1.3](http://download.oracle.com/otn/nt/middleware/12c/12213/README_12213.txt).
+   - For more information on the WebLogic 12cR2 Quick Install Developer Distribution, see [WLS Quick Install Distribution for Oracle WebLogic Server 12.2.1.3](http://download.oracle.com/otn/nt/middleware/12c/12213/README_12213.txt).

  * Generic Distribution

-   - For more information on the WebLogic 12cR2 Generic Full Distribution, visit [WebLogic 12.2.1.3 Documentation](http://docs.oracle.com/middleware/12213/lcm/WLSIG/GUID-E4241C14-42D3-4053-8F83-C748E059607A.htm#WLSIG197)
+   - For more information on the WebLogic 12cR2 Generic Full Distribution, see [WebLogic 12.2.1.3 Documentation](http://docs.oracle.com/middleware/12213/lcm/WLSIG/GUID-E4241C14-42D3-4053-8F83-C748E059607A.htm#WLSIG197)

 ## License
-To download and run WebLogic 12c distribution, regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from the Oracle website and accept the license indicated on that page.
+To download and run the WebLogic 12c distribution, regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from the Oracle website and accept the license indicated on that page.

 To download and run the Oracle JDK, regardless of inside or outside a Docker container, you must download the binary from the Oracle website and accept the license indicated on that page.

 All scripts and files hosted in this project and GitHub [`docker/OracleWebLogic`](./) repository, required to build the Docker images are, unless otherwise noted, released under the [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

 ## Customer Support
 We support WebLogic Server in certified Docker containers, please read our Support statement.
-For additional details on the most current WebLogic Server supported configurations, please refer to the [Oracle Fusion Middleware Certification Pages] (http://www.oracle.com/technetwork/middleware/ias/oracleas-supported-virtualization-089265.html)
+For additional details on the most current WebLogic Server supported configurations, please refer to the [Oracle Fusion Middleware Certification Pages](http://www.oracle.com/technetwork/middleware/ias/oracleas-supported-virtualization-089265.html).

 ## Copyright
 Copyright (c) 2014-2018 Oracle and/or its affiliates.
 All rights reserved.